-The factors that hinder students' efforts in this case are determined based on previous studies.
-After that, a problem hierarchy is arranged to assist the decision-making process by taking into account all the decision criteria involved in the system.
-For more details, the hierarchical structure of this research can be seen in the image below:
+The problem hierarchy is arranged to assist the decision-making process by taking into account all the decision criteria involved in the system.
+For more details, the hierarchical structure of this research can be seen in the image of Figure 1.